yiisoft/yii2/docs/guide/view.md

 most probably, to cross-site scripting known as XSS leading to leaking of admin passwords, making a user to automatically perform actions etc.

-Yii provides a good toolset in order help you escaping your output.
+Yii provides a good tool set in order to help you escape your output.
 The very basic thing to escape is a text without any markup.
 You can deal with it like the following:

 ```php